hyperwell/gateway/README.md

 More on that: https://kassel.works/thesis

+**Important**: This is alpha software for research.
+Your annotations will be available publicly and accessible without authentication.

 ## Terminology

 - **Swarm**: As annotations (and all other data of this system) are basically decentralized, we can't just connect to a server given its IP address.
 Hence, we connect to a decentralized routing table ([Hyperswarm](https://github.com/hyperswarm/hyperswarm), a [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia)) and join swarms on particular topics, where participants are expected to provide topic-related information.